James-Ansley/cardy/README.md

 #### Maximum and Normalised Edit Distances

-Normalised edit distances can be computed with the normDistance function:
+Normalised edit distances can be computed with the norm_distance function:

 ```python
 from cardy import norm_distance